poolshark-protocol/docs/site/content/introduction/range-pools.en.md

 # Range Pools
 <!-- Price Position with split buy/sell side -->
-Range Pools are similar to vanilla concentrated liquidity: liquidity providers can now choose the price range they want to provide liquidity into.
+Range Pools are similar to vanilla concentrated liquidity: liquidity providers can choose the price range they want to provide liquidity into.
+This results in more liquidity being available close to market price, increasing fees returned from providing liquidity.

 This improves capital efficiency by allowing to put more liquidity into a narrow price range, which makes Uniswap more diverse: it can now have pools configured for pairs with different volatility.

 To put it simply, Range Pools contain many small constant function curves between each price point, commmonly referred to as a `Tick`.
 The main difference with Range AMMs is that there are many price ranges within one `PoolsharkRangePair` contract.
 Each of the smaller price ranges will have reserves based on liquidity active within that `Tick`.
 Within each `Tick`, the pool functions exactly the same as what users have come to know from Constant Function Market Makers.